 - Semi-sweet or Dark Chocolate

-Next, let’s go over how to make chocolate dipped macaroons.
-It just takes a few easy steps to make your chocolate dipped macaroons:
+Next, let’s have a quick look at how to make chocolate dipped macaroons.
+It just takes a few easy steps to make your chocolate dipped macaroons.
+Remember, the full printable recipe is found below.

 - Combine coconut, vanilla and sweetened condensed milk